Clyde0513/EXT2-FileSystem-C-Kernel/README.md

-# Hey!
-I'm Filing Here
+# EXT2 FileSystem in C/Kernel

 In this lab, I successfully implemented the following EXT2 filesystem image that the kernel could mount.
 It is a 1 MiB ext2 file system with 1000 sized blocks and has a space for 128 inodes.
 The EXT2 filesystem has 4 inotes: the root directory,